-Using a community-based participatory approach, the research team co-developed semistructured interviews questions with Multicultural Health Brokers.
-They connected with parents of young children who were from the Eritrean and Ethiopean community (n=3), Syrian community (n=3), Mandarin community (n=3), Spanish-speaking parents (n=3), and a multilingual group (n=3).
-The focus groups were facilitated in the preferred language spoken by parents.
+Using a community-based participatory approach, the research team co-developed semistructured interview questions to explore experiences of language transmission and language maintenance.
+They conducted six semi-structured interviews with parents of children aged 3-5 years old who spoke a language other than English at home.
+These families spoke Tunisian Arabic, Tamazight, Malayalam, Urdu, Hindi, and Somali.
 The researchers used thematical analysis to deductively code the interviews according to previously reported themes and Bronfenbrenner's Bioecological Model.
 Inductive coding captured emerging themes.
 Yosso's Community Cultural Wealth framework was used to understand the strengths and assets used by multilingual families.